jan-lehmkuhl/SOFA/README.md

 install software requirements
 ---------------------------------------------------------------------------------------------------
-to work properly some features need special software.
+To work properly some features need special software.
 These should be installed after project init with:

     cd ./tools/sofa-framework
     make installrequirements